 - Workers’ Compensation Premiums – This is a percentage of the employee’s annual salary.
 The rate varies based on the employee’s job duties and the employer’s experience rating with claims.
 Your workers' compensation carrier can tell you how much you pay for each employee.

 - Health, Dental, Vision, Disability, Life Insurance Contributions - Include the amount the company contributes towards each of these benefits.

 - Retirement Plan Contributions - Include the amount the company contributes annually to the employee's 401(k) plan.

 Depending on employer contributions to benefits, you will most likely find that the true cost of an employee is somewhere between 120% and 140% of the employee's gross wages.
-If you want to estimate the true cost of all of your employees, I recommend performing this calculation for a few employees and then coming up with an average percentage to use across the board.
+If you want to estimate the true cost of all of your employees, we recommend performing this calculation for a few employees and then coming up with an average percentage to use across the board.